Hübnerite: Geological occurrence

 Hübnerite is a rare member of the wolframite group.
 Hübnerite is usually found within pegmatites and high-temperature quartz veins.
 Hübnerite does not occur on its own, but is typically associated with other minerals such as cassiterite, scheelite, quartz, galena, arsenopyrite, native bismuth, pyrite, and sphalerite.

 History and uses

-Hübnerite was not the original name giving to the mineral.
+Hübnerite was not the original name given to the mineral.
 Hübnerite is a synonym of the original name, megabasite.
 The name megabasite was given to the mineral by A. Breithaupt in 1852.
 The name hübnerite was given to the mineral by E.N.
 Riotte in 1865 to honor the metallurgist Adolph Hübner.

 Hübnerite is primarily used as a source of tungsten.
 Tungsten is used to harden metal in the manufacture of high-speed tools.